rjmpham/CollectionCQAS/README.md

+This project was intended as a proof of concept for a cross-platform mobile app for the use of the Calgary Queer Arts Society (CQAS).
+The purpose of the application was to allow people to browse the CQAS movie lending library, with goals to make it so that they could even request movies to borrow.
+Many of the functionalities relied on Amazon Web Service accounts that have been repurposed.
+The solutions required for the charity involve a backend that handles data that are not reflected by the intended goal of this application.
+This project has since been retired for alternative solutions.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).